MetalCluster/Final/README.md

 # Brian Santana
-A game of tic tac toe against an ai in python
+A text adventure game made in python